 * You will be matriculated once you accept the admissions offer.
 The students who have not secured funding and/or visas (international students) in order to begin the semester on time will be de-matriculated.*

 Set Up Multi-Factor Identification

 You will also need to set up the Multi-Factor Authentication system.
 This is an additional, security approval step that is required to access accounts.
 There are instructions on the Multi-Factor Authentication System page for how to set up this additional security step to best suit your needs and devices.
 Please see their user-guide for detailed instructions.
 A notification at the time of log in that will require your response may be sent to a smart phone, basic cell phone, home or office phone, or a tablet.
 You will need to enroll your device online on the Multi-Factor Authentication System page by clicking the ‘Enroll in MFA now’ button at the bottom of the page.
 If your preferred device to receive notifications is a smart phone or tablet, Duke recommends using the app Duo to facilitate the process.

 MIDP has created a Facebook page for current MIDP fellows.
 Please click on the following link to join the group and get to know your fellow classmates before arriving in Durham: https://www.facebook.com/groups/150939408419539/.

 Complete the Online Health history and Immunization Form

 Prior to arriving on campus it is mandatory for incoming students to complete the online health history and immunization form.
-The preferred deadline* for Fall semester is June 15.
+The preferred deadline* for Spring semester is December 15.
 The Duke NetID is required to access this form.
 To review the health and immunization compliance requirements and access the form, as well as review information regarding the Duke Student Health Insurance Policy, which is required for international students, visit the Duke Student Health Center website.